 Why an Injured Party’s Family Should Consider Loss of Consortium

 Has your family member or spouse been seriously injured or killed in an accident?
-This is a difficult time for anyone whose loved one was hurt.
+Accidents cause hard times for victims and their loved ones.
 But what about the damage you may have suffered?
 You may be able to recover damages for what is known as loss of consortium.

 What is loss of consortium?
 How can it help you?
 And how can you demonstrate your case?
 Here is a brief guide.